jsenv/core/docs/installing-jsenv-package.md

 ### Configure npm authentification on github registry

-1. Creating a token on your github profile with at leat `read:packages` scope.
+1. Create a token on your github profile with at leat `read:packages` scope.

 2. Save the token with the following command
    ```console